Weather & Climate – Nyika NP

 Dry Season May to October – Winter

 There is almost no rain in the Dry season.
-As it gets colder, some of the wildlife move to lower altitudes.
 It is pleasant during the day, but very cold at night.

 • May – This is the beginning of the Dry season.
-The grass is still green and there is still a lot of water around, but precipitation has become minimal.
+The grass is still green and there is still a lot of water around, but rainfall has become minimal.

-• June & July – Little rain and the bush is drying out.
-These are the coldest months with daytime temperatures struggling to reach 19°C/66°F. Nighttime is cold with average temperatures around 8°C/46°F. Warm clothing for early morning and night drives is essential.
+• June & July – There is little rain and the bush is drying out.
+These are the coldest months with daytime temperatures struggling to reach 19°C/66°F. Nighttime is cold, with average temperatures around 8°C/46°F. Warm clothing for early morning game drives and night drives is essential.

 • October – Daytime temperatures keep increasing to an average of 24°C/75°F. The first rain might fall at the end of this month, but it’s difficult to predict.